There is conflicting information out there about carbs.

 - Complex carbs: Carbs found in whole, unprocessed foods, including fruits, vegetables, legumes and whole grains.

 - Simple carbs: Sugars and starches that have been refined and stripped of their natural fiber and nutrients.

-Bottom Line: Complex carbs are healthy, whole foods in their unprocessed form.
-Simple carbs are refined grains and sugars that have very little nutritional value.
+Bottom Line: Complex carbs are found in whole, unprocessed foods.
+Simple carbs are found in processed foods and have little nutritional value.